uahmad417/lrm_remediation_evaluation/README.md

 ## How to use it?

 All the app is developed in a Jypter environmnet.
 Seperate instructions for running the app are also provided in `workflow.ipynb`.
+It is recommended to create a virtual environment and select it as the runtime/kernal in the Jypeter environment.

 ### Loading the data